Faltings height and N\'eron-Tate height of a theta divisor: N eron--Tate heights

-The purpose of this section is to review the notion of N\'eron-Tate heights of cycles on a polarized abelian variety over a number field.
+The purpose of this section is to review the notion of N\'eron--Tate heights of cycles on a polarized abelian variety over a number field.
 The main references for this section are \cites{clt, gu, zhsmall}.